Can the Platypus Unite the People of the Barrington Rivers?

 -

-4 Valleys Program (Local Land Services & Hunter Water): are investigating a ‘rivercare’ program as their next big project, which could include a focus on the platypus.
+4 Valleys Program (Local Land Services & Hunter Water): have supported the Vacy Family Carp Muster, and are are investigating a ‘rivercare’ program as their next big project, which could include a focus on the platypus.
+This includes citizen scientist eDNA studies and water quality testing.

 -